Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 쓰기 연습 — Trace the Vowels

 These four are horizontal-style vowels — the main stroke runs left to right.
-Note how 와 and 왜 both begin with the 오 shape, while 워 and 웨 begin with 우.
+Note how 와 and 왜 begin with the 오 shape, while 워 and 웨 begin with 우.

 오 + 아